MicrosoftDocs/customer-insights/topics/preview/get-started-websdk.md

 ---
 title: Get started with the web SDK for Dynamics 365 Product Insights
 author: ruthaisabokhae
-description: Learn how to use an ingestion key and tools in the Dynamics 365 Product Insights SDK to instrument your website. ms.author: ruthai ms.date: 07/31/2020 ms.service: product-insights
+description: Learn how to use an ingestion key and the Product Insights SDK to instrument your website. ms.author: ruthai ms.date: 07/31/2020 ms.service: product-insights